OllieMurray/NFTHolderPolicyUpdateNEAR/README.md

 ![CollAuthor]

-3. Modify the API string in GetCollectionID.js so that it references your collections author.
+3. Modify the API string in CollectionID.js so that it references your collections author.
 It looks like this:

 ![APIStringColl]

    The query will return a string like this, this is the collection Id and should be used in step 4.
+   Run the query using the following command:

+       node CollectionID.js

 4. Use the result from the previous step to modify the API string in GetHolders.js, so that it references your collection ID.
 It looks like this:

 ![APIStringHolders]

    The query will return a list of all of the nft holders formatted such that they can be dropped right into our policy proposal.
 Keep this for later.
+   Run the query using the following command:

+       node Holders.js

 ## 2. Propose holders policy to sputnikv2 DAO
 ### Install prerequisites:
-1. Install NEAR CLI, a detailed walk through can be found [Here]:
+1. Install [NEAR CLI]
+2. Install [Sputnik Dao CLI]

+### Update The Policy:
+1. Login into NEAR.
+Open a WSL (on windows) or linux terminal and login into NEAR CLI:

+   NEAR login

+The command will take you to a near login page (additional instructions can be found in the [NEAR CLI] documents)

+2. Set some local variables for making the calls easier:

+   DAO_ACCOUNT=<daoname>

+NOTE: daoname should not include 'sputnikv2.near' or 'sputnikv2.testnet'.
+This will be added by the sputnik CLI tool depending on the NEAR environment you are logged into.

+   SIGNER_ACCOUNT=<userName>

+NOTE: user name should be the name of the account you logged in with.

+3. Configure the policy file for proposal submission.
+The policy file is called "new_policy_sample.json", just replace the existing names under "Group" with the query response from Holders.js

+4. Submit the policy proposal with the following command:

+   sputnikdao proposal policy new_policy_sample.json --daoAcc $DAO_ACCOUNT --accountId $SIGNER_ACCOUNT

+ You should see a message like:

+ ![SuccessMessage]

+ You should also see the policy proposal in the [AstroDao] or [AstroDaoTestNet] UIs.

+ Now it's time to VOTE!

 [Paras]: https://paras.id/
 [AstroDao]: https://astrodao.com/